UltraEngine/Documentation/CPP/Joint_GetOffset.md

 ## Returns

-Returns the current angle of a hinge joint, or position of a slider joint, in degrees.
+Returns the current angle of a hinge joint in degrees, or position of a slider joint in meters.